avocados23/TheMachine/README.md

 ## Getting Started

 You can clone my repository to a local remote folder within your computer through Git to load my files.
+I used Homebrew to manage my library and package downloads.

 ### Prerequisites